 PINE fragments characteristic of only westslope cutthroat trout were detected in the sample.
-With a sample size of 39 individuals we have a 99% chance of detecting as little as a one percent rainbow trout or a 96% chance of detecting as little as a one percent Yellowstone cutthroat trout genetic contribution to the population.
-Olor Lakes therefore, appears to contain a non-hybridized westslope cutthroat trout population.
+With the sample size of 24, we have about a 94% chance of detecting as little as a one percent rainbow trout and about an 85% chance of detecting as little as a one percent Yellowstone cutthroat trout genetic contribution to a hybrid swarm.
+Thus, we can not reasonably exclude the possibility that the Deep Creek population may be slightly hybridized with Yellowstone cutthroat trout.
+Despite this uncertainty, unless future data indicate otherwise the conservative approach would be to consider the population non-hybridized westslope cutthroat trout.